 One of the smaller nice restaurants in Atlantic City, Café 2825 has pleased diners with Italian specialties for nearly 40 years.
 Family-owned and operated, it is designed to bring the dishes of New York’s Little Italy to the shore.

 If you know what to order, dinner at this cozy spot can include a bit of well-orchestrated theater that will keep you full and mesmerized by the servers’ skill.
-A whole section of the menu is devoted to tableside experiences that are not to be missed from cacio e pepe made in a cheese wheel to exquisite burrata made right in front of you and served family-style.
+A whole section of the menu is devoted to tableside experiences that are not to be missed, including burrata that’s made right in front of you and served family-style.
+We love the cacio e pepe made tableside in a cheese wheel.
 Baked clams, spaghetti carbonara, and the Sunday gravy are other winners.

 Dock’s Oyster House